groves/groves.github.io/content/posts/quantification.md

 I've also tried tracking my food and alcohol consumption, my mood, and my productivity in a spreadsheet to try to link all that together with sleep and exercise.
 The goal was to have an overall view into my [Sim-like need meters](https://www.ign.com/wikis/the-sims-3/Need_Meters).

 It didn't work at all.
-I found recording food intake too tedious to suffer through and couldn't stand the arbitraryness of the mood and productivity measures.
+I found recording food intake too tedious to suffer through and couldn't stand the arbitrariness of the mood and productivity measures.
 I only kept it up for a few weeks.

 Both sleep tracking and S&S hit the sweet spot of quantification for me: